Tharushiwijesinghe/NestWorth/README.md

 A Machine Learning-powered Housing Price Prediction System

 📌 Overview

 NestWorth is a web-based housing price prediction system that leverages Machine Learning to estimate home prices based on various factors.
 It provides users with an easy-to-use interface to predict prices using real estate data from Bengaluru.

 🚀 Features

-Predict house prices based on input parameters.
+house prices based on input parameters.
 Machine Learning model integration using a trained model in Python.
 Flask backend for handling predictions and API requests.
 HTML, CSS, JavaScript frontend for a user-friendly experience.